TBarnhart2/DnD/content/Bastion.md

 ##### Courtyard
 The courtyard is an outdoor area within your facility that has a large tree in the middle, as well as benches.

+##### Captain's Quarters
+Upstairs is a captain's quarters, with a desk and chests surrounding.

+##### Map Room
+Opposite the Captain's Quarters is a large map room, with a table in the center with the World map on it.

 #### Special Facilities

+##### Hirelings
+###### Lyra
+- **Appearance:** Lyra is a lithe and graceful half-elf with long, flowing silver hair that she often wears in a braid.
+Her eyes are a striking shade of emerald green, and she moves with an almost feline grace.
+- **Personality:** Lyra is a free spirit, more comfortable scaling cliffs and tracking prey than navigating the social intricacies of court.
+She is fiercely loyal to those she considers friends, but her independent nature can sometimes clash with authority.
+Lyra possesses a dry wit and enjoys teasing her companions, though she always has their backs in a fight.
+- **Mannerisms:** Lyra often whistles a lively tune as she moves, a habit she picked up during her years spent living amongst the nomadic tribes of the plains.
+She has a habit of fidgeting when indoors, constantly adjusting her weapons or looking for an escape route.

+##### Kaelen
+- **Appearance:** Kaelen is a tall and slender half-elf with a scholarly air.
+He wears glasses perched on his nose and carries a well-worn book under his arm at all times.
+His hair is a dark brown, streaked with silver, and his eyes are a deep, thoughtful blue.
+- **Personality:** Kaelen is a quiet and observant individual, more comfortable in the company of books than people.
+He possesses a vast knowledge of history, lore, and arcane theory, and he is eager to share his knowledge with others.
+Kaelen can be somewhat timid and easily overwhelmed by social situations, but he is fiercely loyal to his friends and will always offer his support in times of need.
+- **Mannerisms:** Kaelen often tucks a stray strand of hair behind his ear and adjusts his glasses when deep in thought.
+He has a habit of muttering to himself as he reads, often reciting passages from ancient texts.

 ### Bastion Options